microsoft/InventorySample/docs/chapters/Localization.md

 To make a localizable version of this string, open Resources.resw and add a new string resource with the name "AppDisplayName" and the value "Localizable Application Example".
 Then, replace the Display name string literal with a reference to the string resource identifier that you just created ("AppDisplayName").
 You use the ms-resource URI (Uniform Resource Identifier) scheme to do this.

-For a list of all items in the app package manifest that you can localize, see Localizable manifest items.

 ![localization](img/localization_03.png)

 To make a localizable version of this string, open Resources.resw and add a new string resource with the name "AppDisplayName" and the value "Localizable Application Example".